xCDAT/xcdat-validation/riotai/results/20260716-time-coords-debug/min-example/bug-report.md

   -n xcdat_test_stable_min python mvce.py
 ```

-The script keeps the default NERSC paths and also accepts `--nc-dir` and
+The script uses hard-coded NERSC paths for the source NetCDF directory and
-`--kerchunk-path`.
-All three backends are required: xarray opens the Kerchunk
+Kerchunk JSON.
+It compares four paths: xarray opening the Kerchunk JSON,
-JSON and NetCDF collection through its `kerchunk` and `netcdf4` engines, while
+xarray opening the NetCDF collection, VirtualiZarr opening the same Kerchunk
-VirtualiZarr opens the same Kerchunk JSON directly.
-It evaluates only `time`
+JSON, and VirtualiZarr's HDFParser opening the NetCDF collection.
+It evaluates
-and prints source count, coordinate endpoints, units/calendar, monotonicity,
+only `time` and prints source count, coordinate endpoints, units/calendar,
-duplicates, and pairwise sequence comparisons.
+monotonicity, duplicates, and pairwise sequence comparisons.

 The required runtime packages are Python, xarray, kerchunk, netCDF4,
 virtualizarr, obstore, and an ObjectStoreRegistry provider.
 VirtualiZarr 2.0